nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Persistent customisation
 All of your customisation options are saved and persists even when you close the application.
-HelloFile remembers your choices so you can your time on more productive pursuits.
+HelloFile remembers your choices so you can spend your time on more productive pursuits.

 --------------------------------------------------------------------------------------------------------------------